Skip to Content

 Easy Vegan Royal Icing

-Just in case you don’t know, aqua faba is essentially “chickpea water”.
-Or, the water that’s leftover from tinned/cooked chickpeas.
-It can be whisked up and used as a pretty much identical substitute for egg whites- that includes making meringues, macarons and lots of other tasty vegan treats!
+In case you don’t know, aqua faba is the liquid that’s left over from canned chickpeas, affectionately known as “chickpea water”, LOL.
+It can be whisked up and used as a pretty much identical substitute for egg whites- that includes making meringues, macarons and lots of other tasty vegan treats.

 Royal icing that dries hard